Introduction

 Connecting programs

-• Programs have input and output streams.
+Programs can be connected using input and output streams.

 More about Programs and Pipes